The long history of AI: From the early 1900s to the present

 In the late 18th century, an invention known as the Mechanical Turk captivated audiences with its chess-playing abilities.
 It was a supposedly automated machine that played chess against human opponents and often defeated them.
 However, it was later revealed that the Mechanical Turk was actually operated by a person hidden inside the contraption, giving the illusion of artificial intelligence.
 This hoax highlighted society’s fascination with the concept of AI and the desire for machines that could mimic human intelligence.

-See also Is Artificial Intelligence Capitalized
+See also What Is Weak Artificial Intelligence

 The Rise of AI